 In the developed world, over 95% of children will survive this cancer and over 90% will retain normal vision in at least one eye due to prompt diagnosis and improvements in treatment.
 Unfortunately, survival rates for less-developed nations lag at approximately 50%.
 Delay in diagnosis is the main factor affecting survival, with many of these patients presenting with orbital invasion or metastatic disease.
 Without treatment, children usually die within 2 years of diagnosis.

 The main determinant for mortality is optic nerve invasion.
 Patients with invasion beyond the optic nerve or sclera or those with characteristic histologic features are at greatest risk for metastasis of retinoblastoma.
 Children with the inherited form of retinoblastoma have an increased risk of developing secondary cancers over their lifetime, including intracranial neuroblastic malignant neoplasm (trilateral retinoblastoma), osteogenic sarcoma of long bones, and sarcoma of soft tissues.
+Both the inherited and the sporadic form are associated with increased risk of cutaneous melanoma and nonmelanoma skin cancer.
 Although rare, cases of spontaneous regression of retinoblastoma have been reported.